All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 The process goes like this:

-- Select a course of interest.
+- Select a training of interest.
 We recommend to start from an Abstract one.

 - Learn the theory or revise what you learned before.